 Of the 34 patients that were used in the study, 27 had cancer and 7 had inflammatory disorder.
 CBD that was given pre-constricted mesenteric arteries caused a vasorelaxation of 40%.
 When added to un-contracted arteries, CBD had no effect on baseline tone.

-This study was the first to demonstrate concrete evidence on the vasorelaxant effects of CBD on human mesenteric arteries that express CB1 activation.
+The study showed evidence on the vasorelaxant effects of CBD on human mesenteric arteries that express CB1 activation.
 This suggested that CB1 is a target for CBD in human mesenteric vessels.
 A second antagonist (LY320135) was applied to the CB1 receptors, which also found to be an inhibitor of the vasorelaxant response, also indicating CB1 receptor activation in vasorelaxation.

 The endocannabinoid receptors proved to be an active component in blood vessel constriction and relaxation.
-In a constricted vessel, activation of CB1 receptors with CBD caused the vessels to relax and dilate; a desired response to increased blood pressure.Further research that builds upon this study can lead the way to providing an alternative and safer treatment for high blood pressure, an often fatal condition.
+In a constricted vessel, activation of CB1 receptors with CBD caused the vessels to relax and dilate; the desired response to increased blood pressure.
+The use of CBD can lead the way to providing an alternative and safer treatment for high blood pressure, an often fatal condition.